vawser/Smithbox/README.md

 ## Key Features
 - Map Editor: a visual editor for editing maps.
 - Param Editor: a table editor for editing parameters, which contain most of the data that defines each game.
-- Model Editor: a visual viewer of looking at models.
+- Model Editor: a model editor for viewing and editing models.
+Similar to the FLVER Editor.
 - Text Editor: an editor for editing text localization.
 - Gparam Editor: a editor for quickly creating and editing GPARAM files.
 - Texture Viewer: a simple to use viewer for looking and extracting textures.
-- Asset Browser: a menu to browse through all of the assets used within each of the games.

 ## Requirements
 * Windows 7/8/8.1/10/11 (64-bit only)